rushilma/thesis/3-hardness.typ

 Next, we consider the sublinear energy regime $omega(log  N ) <= E <= o(N)$.
 This bridges the gap from the statistically optimal energy threshold down to the computational threshold.
-In particular, our method allows us to rule out degree $o(N^O(N))$ polynomial algorithms even for achieving the same energy threshold as the Karmarkar-Karp algorithm; this is expected however, as neither the original KK algorithm nor the simplified LDM algorithm are polynomial.
+In particular, our method allows us to rule out degree $o(N^O(N))$ polynomial algorithms even for achieving the same energy threshold as the Karmarkar-Karp algorithm; this is expected however, as neither the original Karmarkar-Karp algorithm nor the simplified LDM algorithm are polynomial.

 // sublinear poly low degree hardness
 #theorem[